Remote work leads to massive surge in hacking globally: Report

-New York, May 13 (IANS) With most people working from home, due to the Coronavirus pandemic, there has been a surge in cyber crime.
+New York: With most people working from home, due to the Coronavirus pandemic, there has been a surge in cyber crime.
 The year 2021 saw 5,258 data breaches across the globe, a third more breaches analysed than last year, according to a report on Thursday.

 The 14th edition of Data Breach Investigations Report (2021 DBIR) by US-based Verizon Business, analysed 29,207 security incidents from data collected from 83 contributors, with victims spanning 88 countries; 12 industries, and three world regions.